AdobeDocs/auditor.en/help/tests/test-ref-alerts.md

 ---
-description: This reference provides more information about the alerts Auditor displays for tests.
+description: This reference provides more information about the alerts Adobe Experience Platform Auditor displays for tests.
-seo-description: This reference provides more information about the alerts Auditor displays for tests.
+seo-description: This reference provides more information about the alerts Adobe Experience Platform Auditor displays for tests.
 seo-title: Alerts
 title: Alerts
 uuid: 8f05b3c1-2427-4691-a88f-1de98f120a02